Places

 How Churches Engage Africa

-• East Africa (Kenya, Tanzania, Uganda, Rwanda): safari devotion, community clinics, education centers, and reconciliation gatherings with longtime partners
+- East Africa (Kenya, Tanzania, Uganda, Rwanda): safari devotions, community clinics, education centers, and reconciliation gatherings with long-term partners

-• North Africa & Islands (Morocco, Egypt, Madagascar, Mauritius): cultural storytelling, desert pilgrimages, Nile devotion, and island retreats
+- North Africa & Islands (Morocco, Egypt, Madagascar, Mauritius): cultural storytelling, desert pilgrimages, Nile devotions, and island retreats

 What Works Well

-• Daily worship/teaching windows in churches, lodges, or river decks before service or cultural programming
+- Daily worship and teaching windows in churches, lodges, or river settings before service or cultural programming

-• Built-in sabbath rhythms—safari day, coastal rest, or desert retreat—paired with donor appreciation gatherings
+- Built-in sabbath rhythms, such as a safari day, coastal rest, or desert retreat, paired with donor appreciation gatherings

 Africa is not a single itinerary.
 We co-create each journey with local leaders, matching your team’s skills, donors, and budget to the right nation and ministry partners.